NutraSoft food manufacturing ERP software

 Advanced Labor Costing Tips

-Some products require more labor than others.
-With NutraSoft, you can assign labor costs to specific SKUs, giving you detailed profitability insights per product.
+Some products need more labor than others.
+NutraSoft lets you assign labor to specific SKUs for detailed per-product profitability.

 Common Mistakes to Avoid